ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Not all Mail Receivers will honor such a request, but the Domain Owner feels that any reports it does receive will be helpful enough to justify publishing this record.
-The default per-message report format ([@!RFC6591]) meets the Domain Owner's needs in this scenario.
+The default per-message failure report format ([@!RFC6591]) meets the Domain Owner's needs in this scenario.

 The Domain Owner accomplishes this by adding the following to its